 Damn you, Twilight.
 You didn’t manage to ruin only vampires, but werewolves too.
 Ah, maybe I’m worrying for nothing.
 Werewolves existed long before Stephenie Meyer, right?
 And Wolf Children is only tangentially related to those cursed novels.
 Oh hell, is dwelling on this non-problem making things worse?

 Wolf Children is not Twilight.
 Wolf Children is a fantastic story about a single mother and her two children.
 Yes, those children are werewolves, and that creates complications for Hana, but the emotional core of those problems are grounded and relatable.
 For instance, Yuki, the young daughter, eats something early in the film that caused her to vomit, leading to a scene where Hana is forced to choose between visiting a pediatrician or a veterinarian.
-After all, Yuki transforms into a wolf during emotional outbursts, something that she is able to control, and of course Hana wants to keep her children’s special ability a secret.
+After all, Yuki transforms into a wolf during emotional outbursts, something that she is unable to control, and of course Hana wants to keep her children’s special ability a secret.

 It’s a good scene that perfectly illustrates the difficulties of raising wolf children, yet the panic coming from Hana is something that most parents can relate to.
 How often do parents rush to an emergency room because their baby accidentally ate something that’s cause for alarm?
 Wolf or not, Hana’s fear is understandable.
 Practically every instance of drama is rooted in situations that parents and children face, regardless of how much the wolf component is involved.